magomimmo/modern-cljs/doc/tutorial-17.md

 was invalid, the corresponding error message produced by the `validate-shopping-form` validation function.

-In the same `shopping.clj` source file modify the content by adding a new `update-attr` function definition and by updating the `shopping-template` defintion as follows:
+Modify again the source file as follows.

 ```clj
 (defn update-attr [value error]